ketogene/test1/README.md

 	=> (E) move to a new folder and pull the remote copy

 The overall aim, of-course, is to become familiar with git/github

+And maybe then start to use git/github in my own projects going forward.
+(for example, for academic work)